MalikaIhle/ProvisioningDataCombination/README.md

-## compilation_provisioning: extract raw data in excel files and Database and give list of errors in the original excel files
+## compilation_provisioning .R : extract raw data in excel files and Database and give list of errors in the original excel files

 give 'Tin' 'Tout' 'Sex' for all files